TheMinefighter/StorageManagementTool/docs/usage.md

 select the language you want and click "Safe and restart"
 ## Credentials & Authorizations
-Such a program needs many authorizations, but due to the fact that it is open-source, so you can read each line of code and look what I do with your authorizations.
+Such a program needs many authorizations, but due to the fact that it is open-source, so you can read each line of code and look what the program does with your authorizations.
 First of all you can run the program as administrator to access most functionality.
 If you dom't want to start it as admin every time yourself, you can enable "Ask for administrator privileges on startup" in the settings tab.